DBRepo-Project/dbrepo/CONTRIBUTING.md

 All code changes should be submitted as GitHub pull requests.

 Keep pull requests small and focused.
 A good pull request addresses one feature, bug fix, documentation update, or technical concern.
-Avoid bundling unrelated refactoring, formatting changes, dependency updates, or generated files with functional changes.
+Do not bundle unrelated refactoring, formatting, dependency updates, generated files, or functional changes.

 Each pull request should: